rocket-pool/docs.rocketpool.net/docs/en/node-staking/responsibilities.md

 Here are the major benefits of running a Rocket Pool node:

 - You earn your portion of each validator's ETH rewards, plus commission.
-  - For 8 ETH-bonded minipools with no staked RPL, this comes to 30% more than solo staking (`(8+24*.1)/8 = 1.3`)
-  - Staking RPL provides boosted commission.
-With RPL stake valued at 10% of your total borrowed ETH or more, ETH rewards come to 42% more than solo staking (`(8+24*.14)/8 = 1.42`)
-  - **Note:** if you do not participate in the smoothing pool, you will instead receive 15% more than solo staking (`(8+24*.05)/8 = 1.15`) -- it is highly recommended that users with minipools made on/after 2024-10-28 opt into the smoothing pool.
+  - You run a validator with only 4 ETH of your own capital, with the remaining 28 ETH sourced from liquid stakers.
+  - Each megapool validator earns 5% commission on rewards generated from the 28 protocol ETH.
+This comes to 35% more than solo staking (`(4 bonded + 28 borrowed * 0.05) / 4 = 1.35`).
+  - By joining the [Smoothing Pool](fee-distrib-sp#the-smoothing-pool), you share execution layer rewards (priority fees and MEV) with other participants, providing more consistent returns instead of relying on the luck of block proposals.
+- Staking RPL earns you additional rewards.
+  - RPL stakers earn a [share of protocol commission](megapools/staking-and-claiming-rewards#how-voter-share-is-distributed-to-megapool-rpl-stakers) (paid in ETH) proportional to their staked RPL.
-- You also earn issuance rewards on the RPL you stake.
+  - You also earn issuance rewards (paid in RPL) on the RPL you stake.
     - At the end of a period (every 28 days), there's a snapshot of your RPL.
     - You can earn max yield on RPL **up to 15%** of the value of your total borrowed ETH.
-    - You will earn yield on RPL beyond that, at a decreasing level.
+    - You will earn yield on RPL beyond 15%, at a decreasing level.
-  - You will get vote power based on the square root of your staked RPL.
+  - You will get vote power based on the square root of your staked RPL, up to 150% of your bonded ETH.

 ### Limitations

 There are some limitations that come along with the rewards above:

-- If your node performs poorly and you actually end up losing ETH by the time you decide to exit your minipool, all of the lost ETH is coming out of your share.
+- If your node performs poorly and you actually end up losing ETH by the time you decide to exit your megapool validator, all of the lost ETH is coming out of your share.
-  - For example: if you exit with a balance of 30 ETH, then your minipool lost 2 ETH from its initial 32 ETH deposit.
-You will receive 6 ETH, and 24 ETH will be returned to the staking pool.
+  - For example: if you exit with a balance of 31 ETH, then your megapool validator lost 1 ETH from its initial 32 ETH deposit.
+You will receive 3 ETH, and 28 ETH will be returned to the staking pool.
-- Your staked RPL will be less liquid
+- Your staked RPL will be less liquid:
-  - You can only withdraw RPL stake beyond that valued at 60% of your bonded ETH.
-  - You cannot withdraw RPL if you've staked in the last 28 days
+  - There's no limit on how much megapool staked RPL you can unstake, but you must wait 28 days after initiating unstaking before withdrawal.
+This prevents users from gaming the rewards system by staking RPL just in time for the 28-day rewards period, then withdrawing it immediately after the period.

 ### You've got this